emeadows/monadic-wack-a-mole/README.md

 Monadic Wack-A-Mole
 ===================

-Basically the more code you write the more you find yourself with for / yields that don’t compile due to random typeS.
+Basically the more code you write the more you find yourself with for / yields that don’t compile due to random types.
 This is to give beginners ideas on how to handle this in an easy and functional way.

 Hopefully at the end of this you'll have your code hammer out to get those peskey Monads